netobserv/network-observability-operator/README.md

 # NetObserv Operator

 NetObserv Operator is a Kubernetes / OpenShift operator for network observability.
-It deploys a flow monitoring pipeline to collect network flows exported by an eBPF agent or by a device such as an [Open vSwitch](https://www.openvswitch.org/) (OVS), in IPFIX format.
+It deploys a monitoring pipeline to collect and enrich network flows.
+These flows can be produced by a provided eBPF agent, or by any device or CNI able to export flows in IPFIX format, such as OVN-Kubernetes.

-It provides dashboards, metrics, and keeps flows accessible in a queryable log store: [Grafana Loki](https://grafana.com/oss/loki/).
+The operator provides dashboards, metrics, and keeps flows accessible in a queryable log store, Grafana Loki.
 When used in OpenShift, new dashboards are available in the Console.

 ## Getting Started